-Last April, we hosted Soul Shop here, a workshop on suicide prevention and awareness for faith communities.
-We opened it to the wider community and it was well attended.
+In April 2018, we hosted workshop on suicide prevention and awareness for faith communities.
+It was open to the wider community and was well attended.
 A good many of the participants were FPC members.
-One of the many gifts that came from that gathering, beyond the immediate blessing of creating space here at church for the all-too-rare but oh-so-necessary opportunity for people to gather and connect around the problem of suicide … was, for me, the gift of seeing people who have attended here for many years, meet other members of this church whose name or face they recognized or even knew (who have also attended here for years), discover something they had in common: being personally impacted—devastated—by suicide.
+One of the many gifts that came from that gathering, beyond the immediate blessing of creating space here at church for people to gather and connect around the reality of suicide … was, for me, the gift of seeing people who have attended here for many years meet other members of this church whose name or face they maybe recognized or even knew (who have also attended here for years), discover that they had in common the experience of being personally impacted—devastated—by suicide.

 It’s an example of the deep well of living water that’s already here.
-More gatherings addressing suicide prevention and community support and other critical issues and problems will create a deeper community well.
-So will gatherings around enjoyable or educational interests such as auto repair or music or book groups or poetry or cooking or gardening, or parenting, etc. There are so many ways we can share living spiritual water with each other, here in this community but also opening our doors to the people who live right next door or down the block from here.
+Gatherings like this addressing suicide prevention and community support and other critical issues and problems help create a deeper community well.
+So will gatherings around enjoyable or educational interests such as auto repair or music or book groups or poetry or cooking or gardening, or parenting, etc. There are so many ways we can share this living water with each other, here in this community.
+So many opportunites also to open our doors to the people who live in the neighborhood.

-This church is a vast reservoir of living water: your knowledge, your experience, your skills, your interests, your passions; your struggles, your victories and defeats qualify you as a valueable member of this community.
-Every single person here is a drop of living water in the vast reservoir that is First Presbyterian Church.
+This church is a vast reservoir of living water: your knowledge, your experience, your skills, your interests, your passions; your struggles, your victories and even your defeats qualify you to be the valued member of this community that you already are.
+Every single person here today regardless of age or circumstance is a drop of living water in the vast reservoir that is First Presbyterian Church.

-Statistics also suggest the mainline church is dieing.
-The culture has changed dramatically and the generations do not interact with church the way people once did.
-But people are still people.
-People are just as spiritually thirsty and hungry as they’ve ever been if not even more so.
-People continue to thirst for connection and belonging, thirst for God (maybe in all the wrong places).
-Meanwhile, here we are, followers of Jesus Christ, together thirsting for and seeking out connection with God, seeking to assuage common thirst together, and with our neighbor.
-There are many ways we are doing this.
-There are new and fresh ways we have yet to learn.
-And there are tried and true ways long cherished.
+Meanwhile, statistics declare that the mainline church is dying.
+But that isn’t the full story.
+What’s happening “out there” is that the culture has changed dramatically.
+Newer generations do not interact with church the same way previous generations once did.
+But people are just as thirsty and hungry spiritually as they’ve ever been—if not more so.
+People continue to thirst for connection and belonging, people continue to thirst for God maybe in all the wrong places.
+Meanwhile, here we are, followers of Jesus Christ, thirsting for and seeking connection with God, seeking to assuage our common thirst, together and with our neighbor.

-This church is already, right now, a deep well of living water.
+This church is already a deep well of living water.
 Whether or not this living water is getting to those who need it most is our work in progress, God’s work in progress among us.
-And while we realize the church is not the only place where God offers living water, I can tell you that God loves to show up here and reveal God’s self to us, for such a time as this, ready willing and able to lead you through whatever you are struggling to bear.
-This church may or may not be a source of the living water you seek, but God can and will help us improve and grow and discover and stretch toward our potential
+The church is not the only place where God offers living water, but I can tell you that God loves to show up here, God loves to reveal God’s self to us for such a time as this; God is ever ready, willing and able to lead you and me through whatever we struggle to bear.
+This church may or may not yet provide the living water you seek, but I believe that God can and will help us improve and grow and discover and stretch toward our potential

 Come Lord Jesus.